yoandresaav/DeBactria/README.md

 # DeBactria
-An ethereum based blockchain solution to Kickstart gaming projects
+A BSC-based blockchain solution to Kickstart gaming projects

 ## Introduction